vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

     By default, for each connector, the latest available version on Confluent Hub is used

+    🎓 Tip: set to " " in order to select the version dynamically

   --connector-zip CONNECTOR_ZIP
     🤐 Connector zip to use